-The clinical faculty has the right to dismiss the student from the clinical experience at any time if the student exhibits unsafe, uncivil, disrespectful, or violent behavior.
+If the clinical instructor deems a clinical warning is necessary, that instructor will discuss the situation with the student and the Course Coordinator and issue the student a clinical warning through the alert feature of unsafe, uncivil, disrespectful, or violent behavior.
 Additionally, a clinical agency has the right to dismiss a student from the clinical experience.
 If a student is dismissed from clinical, either by the instructor or by the agency, the Director or Assistant Director of SNC-CARES will be notified immediately.
 The Director or Assistant Director of SNC-CARES will communicate with appropriate faculty and clinical partners.
 Students will be required to make up the clinical time.
 Failure of the student to successfully meet the plan of action will result in a clinical non-pass.